carlosmacias1212/PizzaGUI/README.md

 # PizzaGUI
-This is an ordering system for a Pizza Restauraunt.
+This is an ordering system for a Pizza Restaurant.
 This system lets a staff log in and create new customers, create new orders, and maintain the current customers information.
 This system was created as part of a semester long group project and was developed upon completion of a project plan, requirements specification documents, and system design documents.

 # Major Components of Project Development